Hard Drive 101

 SMART status

-Self-Monitoring, Analysis and Reporting Technology (SMART) keeps track of status and error information for a hard drive and can be helpful in predicting drive failure.
-Most current computers can give you a pass/fail SMART status for internal drives.
+Self-Monitoring Analysis and Reporting Technology (SMART) keeps track of status and error information for a drive and can be helpful in predicting drive failure.
+Most current computers can give you a pass/fail SMART status for internal drives, as well as for some eSATA-connected drives (if the eSATA port will support SMART data).
 You can also access the raw values, if you would like a more nuanced report on how well the drive is doing.

 Hard drive volume configurations